 Mid-century Modern: Very popular at the peak of the modernist home deco style.
 Yet, its rectangular shape, wooden legs and clean lines make it a perfect option for a modern, minimalist or contemporary decoration.
 They look uncomfortable at first sight, but the deep cushions tell a different story.

 English Roll Arm or Club Sofa: It’s known for its low and rounded arms and deep loose cushions on the bottom, as well as for its tight back.
-Comes in all kinds of fabrics and colors and work in any setting.
+Comes in all kinds of fabrics and colours and work in any setting.

 Camel back: Easily recognizable thanks to its arched back that evokes a camel, to which this sofa owes its name.
 It has a traditional and formal design with a tight back, low and exposed wooden legs and high armrest.
 It’s a very elegant choice.